 Arif Rafiq is president of Vizier Consulting, LLC, a political risk advisory company focused on the Middle East and South Asia.
 He is also a non-resident scholar at the Middle East Institute in Washington, DC.

-Previously, he worked for the Saban Center for Middle East Policy at the Brookings Institution and leading public relations firms Burson-Marsteller and Ruder Finn.
+Previously, Rafiq worked for the Saban Center for Middle East Policy at the Brookings Institution and leading public relations firms Burson-Marsteller and Ruder Finn.
 From 2011-13, he was listed by Foreign Policy as one of the top 100 foreign affairs commentators on Twitter.
 Rafiq received an MA in Arab Studies from the Georgetown University School of Foreign Service.